Skip to content

 sifting flour into a bow

-Next, add in the sugar, vanilla, eggs, and oil and vigorously whisk together until smooth and combined.
+Combine the wet ingredients: Next, I add the sugar, vanilla, eggs, and oil, then I vigorously whisk everything together until the mixture is fully combined.

 whisking together a chocolate batter